flit/cpptemplate/README.rst

 - "defined" pseudo-function is broken, always returning true.
 - Stripping of newlines after statements on a line by themselves does not work correctly for CRLF line endings.
+- The only way to output the variable substitution or control statement open block sequences is to substitute a string literal with that value, i.e. ``{$"{%"}``.
+- Nested for loops update the same "loop" variable.